 Now there’s further news of a new fund to help children catch-up ahead of exams:

-Eleven-year-olds with poor maths and reading skills will get extra tuition in a £50 million-a-year bid to prepare them for tougher new exams, Deputy Prime Minister Nick Clegg has announced.
+Deputy Prime Minister Nick Clegg has announced eleven-year-olds with poor maths and reading skills will get extra tuition in a £50 million-a-year bid to prepare them for tougher new exams.

 Under the so-called “catch up premium”, secondary heads in England will get £500 to spend on intense classes for every pupil who arrives at their school without having achieved the expected level in either skill.